 New film for Sutton House: ‘Inclusion’ a community collaboration

-This week sees the launch of a new series of short films, made for Sutton House by filmmakers CampbellX and Kayza Rose.
-The videos will be shared in the coming months on social media to encourage more people in Hackney to consider coming to work or volunteer with us, and to raise awareness of the wide range of community events and exhibitions on offer here.
+These videos - made by filmakers Kayza Rose and CampbellX for Sutton House - will be shared on social media to encourage more people in Hackney to consider coming to work or volunteer with us, and to raise awareness of the wide range of community events and exhibitions on offer here.

 A beautiful place to visit with a unique history, Sutton House also has a long tradition as a space where local people can share their stories, their histories, their ideas and their culture.

 The positive effect beauty, community and heritage can have on people’s lives in the urban environment, was the foundation the National Trust was built on – back when social reformer Octavia Hill founded the charity in London in the 19th Century.